A ‘can do’ attitude – ‘apply yourself and you will succeed’

 Walking along New Street and then up Bennett’s Hill, we saw on our left a blue plaque at No. 11, commemorating Edward Burne-Jones, closely associated with the Pre-Raphaelite movement, was born here.

-Soon we came upon The Cathedral Church of Saint Philip and its churchyard, a swathe of green in the middle of the city.
-Built as a parish church and consecrated in 1715, St Philip’s became the cathedral of the newly formed Diocese of Birmingham in 1905.
+Soon we came upon The Cathedral Church of Saint Philip (1715) and its churchyard, a swathe of green in the middle of the city.
+Built as a parish church, St Philip’s became the cathedral of the newly formed Diocese of Birmingham in 1905.
 It’s the third smallest cathedral in England after Derby and Chelmsford and, in Alexandra Wedgwood’s words, is “a most subtle example of the elusive English Baroque”.

 In 1884 the church was enlarged by Birmingham architect J A Chatwin in anticipation of its becoming a cathedral.
 At this time four stained glass windows were designed by Edward Burne-Jones and made by Morris & Company and installed in the chancel and at the west end.

-There are also several good buildings in upper Newhall Street too, including the former Bell Edison telephone exchange on the corner of Edmund Street on the right, at No. 19.
-This gorgeous terracotta building by the local architect Frederick Martin dates from 1896 and is Grade I listed.
-The building apart, note the beautifully decorated gates in the archway.
+There are also several good buildings in upper Newhall Street, including the former Bell Edison Telephone Exchange (1896) on the corner of Edmund Street on the right, at No. 19.
+This gorgeous terracotta building (right picture above) by the local architect Frederick Martin is Grade I listed.
+The building apart, note the beautifully decorated metal gates in the archway.

-Next, we need to take a little detour down Edmund St towards the ‘Bridge of Sighs’ to reach my favourite Victorian Birmingham building of them all, the Birmingham School of Art.
-In 1885, the school became the first Municipal School of Art.
-It later becomes the leading centre for the Arts and Crafts Movement.
+Next, we need to take a little detour down Edmund St towards the ‘Bridge of Sighs’ to reach my favourite Victorian Birmingham building of them all, the Birmingham School of Art (1885), the first Municipal School of Art and the leading centre for the Arts and Crafts Movement.

 The School is a red-brick Victorian Gothic structure, completed after its architect J. H. Chamberlain’s death by his partner William Martin and his son Frederick Martin, and widely considered as Chamberlain’s masterpiece.
 Its Venetian style and naturalistic decoration are much influenced by John Ruskin’s Stones of Venice.